 - Infection: Maternal or fetal infections can cause permanent disability, injury, and brain damage.

-- Delaying or failing to order a C-section when a baby’s size, position (e.g. breech) or umbilical cord position (eg: compressed, prolapsed) makes vaginal delivery dangerous.
-Delaying delivery when other dangerous maternal or fetal conditions are present can also cause birth injury.
+- Delaying or failing to order a C-section When a vaginal delivery is dangerous (because of a baby’s size, position, breathing, umbilical cord position, or another circumstance), a C-section must be administered immediately.
+Delaying delivery when other dangerous maternal or fetal conditions are present can cause birth injury.

-- Premature birth: Premature delivery can greatly increase the risk of birth injury to the baby.
-Physicians are required to recognize risk factors for premature birth and diagnose preterm labor, and they must follow standards of care to prevent premature birth.
+Premature delivery can greatly increase the risk of birth injury to the baby.
+Physicians are required to recognize risk factors for premature birth, diagnose preterm labor, and follow standards of care to prevent premature birth.
 This may include administration of medications to do the following:

 Medical professionals must closely monitor both the mother and the baby around the time of labor and delivery.
 When delivery complications arise, it is the responsibility of the physicians and medical team to act quickly and appropriately to minimize the risks to the mother and baby.
 Failure to follow medical standards of care is medical negligence.
 Some examples of medical negligence include: